cheuqar/kingdom-harvest/DEPLOYMENT.md

 1. Go to https://vercel.com
 2. Click "Add New Project"
 3. Import from GitHub
-4. Select your `monopoly-heavenly-kingdom` repository
+4. Select your `monopoly-bible` repository
 5. Vercel will auto-detect the configuration
 6. Click "Deploy"
 7. Wait 2-3 minutes for deployment